cedwards57/project2-csc4350/README.md

 ## Run Application Locally
 1. In your project directory, run command: `npm run build`.
-This will update anything related to your `App.js` file (i.e. `public/index.html`, any CSS you're pulling in, etc).
+This will update anything related to your `App.js` file (i.e. `public/index.html`, any CSS you're pulling in, etc), so be sure to do this anytime you change any components related to the React page!
 2. In your project directory, run command: `python3 app.py`
 3. Preview web page in browser at 'localhost:8081/'